Cory Sanders

 Cory Sanders (born March 26, 1985) is an American college football coach.
-He is the assistant head coach and safeties coach for the University of Pittsburgh, a position he has held since 2024.
+He is the defensive coordinator for the University of Pittsburgh, a position he has held since 2026.
 He was the head football coach for Saint Joseph's College in Collegeville, Indiana, from 2011 to 2014.
 He also coached for North Central, Elmhurst, West Florida, and Western Michigan.
 He played college football for Saint Joseph's as a defensive back.